 Another woven upholstery weight fabric had the look of a painting by an old master.
 Roosters and hens blend with the background of earth, stones, and grasses.

-Stroheim & Romann’s rooster toile was the former.
+Stroheim & Romann’s rooster toile had a French country look.
 A half wreath of flowers forms the base for a classic French vignette.
-The color is unique for today- a deep true green, versus the more usual yellow green or sage tone, sets this apart.
+This was a monochromatic fabric.
+The toile was a deep true green.

 Pierre Deux’s rooster toile fabric in blue has the effect of a scene at the edge of a river or pond.
 The oak leaf swags with acorns add structure, the circles with acorns and daisies add interest.